Gynecologic Surgery Errors

 - A failure to prescribe the appropriate medications following the surgery.

 When a woman is faced with the decision of whether or not to have surgery for a gynecologic medical issue, it is a very difficult time that often is made easier by faith in the skills of the surgeon and surgical team.
 If one or more of these people make a mistake, the consequences can be tragic.
 The compassionate and experienced medical malpractice attorneys at Peter Thompson & Associates are ready to offer you the legal support that you need while you recover from the harm done to you.
-To schedule a free initial consultation, call us at (800) 804-2004.
+To schedule an initial consultation, call us at (800) 804-2004.